In a Nutshell:

 A Footplateb Image of Whirlwind RoughRider Wheelchair

-The push handle extenders are situationally useful, depending on the needs of your trusty assistant.
+The push handle extenders are situationally helpful, depending on the needs of your trusty assistant.

-The good news is that because of the chair’s almost open-source design; it will readilyaccept most aftermarket products designed for other wheelchairs.
-Just double check the measurements of any aftermarket gadget or gizmo you want to be sure it’s a good fit, but for the most part, you shouldn’t have any problems tricking the chair out in this manner.
+The good news is that because of the chair’s almost open-source design, it will readily accept most aftermarket products designed for other wheelchairs.
+Double-check the measurements of any aftermarket gadget or gizmo you want to be sure it’s a good fit, but for the most part, you shouldn’t have any problems tricking the chair out in this manner.

 Reasonably Portable

-The RoughRider collapses down into a delightfully small footprint that’s easy to fit in the trunks of most cars.
-You shouldn’t have any particular difficulty here, whether you’ve got a full-sized sedan, hatchback, truck, van, or SUV.
+The RoughRider collapses into a delightfully small footprint that’s easy to fit in the trunks of most cars.
+It would be best if you didn’t have any particular difficulty here, whether you’ve got a full-sized sedan, hatchback, truck, van, or SUV.

 A Backbrace Image of Whirlwind RoughRider Wheelchair

-It is a bit on the heavy side, weighing in at 44 pounds, but that’s by no means a deal breaker, and given how adept it is at handling outdoor terrains, we regard its weight as being a worthy trade.
+It is a bit heavy, at 44 pounds, but that’s by no means a deal breaker.
+Given its ability to handle outdoor terrain, we regard its weight as a worthy trade.

 Using the RoughRider is Simplicity Itself

 Functionally, the RoughRider is just like a conventional wheelchair.
-You sit down, grip the wheels and propel yourself forward, or, if you need some help, your trusty assistant gets behind you and gives you a push.
+You sit down, grip the wheels, and propel yourself forward, or, if you need some help, your trusty assistant gets behind you and pushes you.

 A Positions Setup Image of Whirlwind RoughRider Wheelchair